 So what did I finally decide?
 The recent changes in my body’s response to the pill have certainly given me pause.
 Is the dizziness just the first sign that I may not tolerate the pill as well as I did when I was younger?
 What about my risk for blood clots as a woman over 40 –- and my family history of heart disease?

 After giving it much thought, I’ve decided that the life-changing benefits of the pill, for me, are worth the potential risks right now.
-It’s important that I’m able to work when I need to and crucial to know that I won’t spend 2 days a month with debilitating cramps, headaches, and nausea.
+It’s important that I’m able to work when I need to and crucial to know that I won’t spend two days a month with debilitating cramps, headaches, and nausea.

 At the same time, I better understand my risks now and that has led me to make a few other decisions.
 I’m going to schedule an appointment with a cardiologist and have a full workup on my heart health.
 I want a clean bill of health so I can fill my prescription each month with a clear conscience, knowing I don’t have an arrhythmia, my cholesterol is low, my heart is healthy, and my personal risk of taking a birth control pill after age 40 is no greater than the average person’s.
 I will also keep a careful watch on how my body responds to the pill and on side effects such as dizziness.